wilsontelab/svx-mdi-tools/docs/svCapture/app.md

 and other files.

 You can also load the data package ending with `mdi.package.zip` into the svCapture R Shiny app.
 The best way to run the app server is by [installing the MDI Desktop](https://midataint.github.io/mdi-desktop-app/docs/installation), which gives you several options for running the server on your local computer, on your HPC server, or on a public web server.

 Please see the instructions in the running app for details.
 The general steps are to:
-- load your desired data package(s)
+- load your desired pipeline data package(s)
 - rename samples and assign them into experimental groups
 - examine library QC
 - explore indvidual SV calls